emberjs/rfcs/text/0000-angle-bracket-invocation.md

 angle bracket invocations on classic components might introduce some temporary incoherence (such as the interaction between the attributes passing feature and the "inner HTML" semantics).
-However, in our opinion, the upside of allowing incremental migration outweights the cons.
+However, in our opinion, the upside of allowing incremental migration outweighs the cons.

 ## Alternatives